Ivan Murray Johnston: Honors

 In 1925, German botanist August Brand named a genus of flowering plants (belonging to the family Boraginaceae) from South America and the southern United States, as Johnstonella in Johnston's honour.
 Then in 1933, German botanist Otto Eugen Schulz named a genus of flowering plants (belonging to the family Brassicaceae) from Chile as Ivania.
 In 1936, Chinese botanist Hsen Hsu Hu published Sinojohnstonia, which is a genus of flowering plants from China, belonging to the family Boraginaceae.
 In 1975, Somali-Pakistani botanist Syed Muhammad Anwar Kazmi named a monotypic genus of flowering plants (belonging to the family Boraginaceae), from the Western Himalayas as Ivanjohnstonia in his honour.

-Johnston was a member of the American Academy of Arts and Sciences, the American Society of Plant Taxonomists, the Botanical Society of America, the American Society of Naturalists, the American Association for the Advancement of Science, the New England Botanical Club, and Sigma Xi.
+Johnston was a member of the American Academy of Arts and Sciences, the American Society of Plant Taxonomists, the Botanical Society of America, the American Society of Naturalists, the American Association for the Advancement of Science, the New England Botanical Society, and Sigma Xi.
 He was a corresponding member of the National Academies of Sciences of Argentina and Chile.